burningtree/uson/README.md

 ### Streams support (pipe)

-If you dont specify any input or options then input is taken from standart stdin.
+If you dont specify any input or options then input is taken from standard input (stdin).
 This can be used for "piping" results:

 ```
 $ echo "a b c:[a:42]" | uson | jq .[2].c[0].a